vy-b/FlixList/README.md

 6. Create a second terminal, and navigate to the project/ directory.
 7. Run the command `npm install`.
 8. Run the command `npm start` to start the front-end.

+## Run tests
+1. Navigate a terminal into the project/ directory.
+2. Run the command `npm test`.